Sal-Fakoya/askTemoc-Embedding-Vector-Store/backend-prototype/README.md

-# According to the Notion on the RAG implementation, I worked on Embedding + Vector Store
+# According to the Notion on the implementation, I worked on Embedding + Vector Store

 Folder I worked under: ```embeddings_service```.